+predicative attributive objective adverbial

+the combination the combination the combination the combination

+of the subject and of a noun with its of a verb with a of a verb and an

+the predicate of a attribute expressed subordinate adverbial modifier

+sentence by an adjective or element expressed or the combination

+a noun by a noun, of an adjective or

+pronoun or an adverb and the

+a verbal subordinate

+element expressed

-predicative attributive objective adverbial the combination the combination the combination the combination of the subject and of a noun with its of a verb with a of a verb and an the predicate of a attribute expressed subordinate adverbial modifier sentence by an adjective or element expressed or the combination a noun by a noun, of an adjective or pronoun or an adverb and the a verbal subordinate element expressed by an adverb e.g. the train e.g. an emerald e.g. to read the e.g. to talk arrived ring; a woman of book; to read it; to quickly; extremely strong character decide to stay quick; extremely quickly
+by an adverb

+e.g. the train arrived e.g. an emerald ring; a woman of strong character e.g. to read the book; to read it; to decide to stay e.g. to talk quickly; extremely quick; extremely quickly

+quieniy